 - Many of the changes found in older skin, but not all, are due to the exposure to ultraviolet light.

-- Wrinkles can be divided into two functional categories: fine surface lines (caused by ultraviolet light) and deep furrows (caused by muscle contraction).
+- Wrinkles can be divided into two functional categories: fine surface lines (caused by ultraviolet light) and deep furrows (caused by muscle contractions from facial expressions).
 Wrinkle treatments are in general much more effective for fine lines.
 Deeper creases may require more aggressive techniques.

 - Environmental factors that promote wrinkling include smoking, degree of pigmentation, heredity (some families wrinkle more), and most important, occupational and recreational sun exposure over the course of many years.